-General anesthesia is a treatment that renders you unconscious during medical procedures, so you don't feel or remember anything that happens.
+General anesthesia makes you both unconscious and unable to feel pain during medical procedures.
 General anesthesia is commonly produced by a combination of intravenous drugs and inhaled gasses (anesthetics).

 The "sleep" you experience under general anesthesia is different from regular sleep.
 The anesthetized brain doesn't respond to pain signals or surgical manipulations.